YahooArchive/mojito/docs/dev_guide/topics/resource_store.rst

 Description
 ~~~~~~~~~~~

+..
+Questions:

+..
+1. Should the following be included:

+..

+  after preloadFile()
+    if in autoload/ or yui_modules/ makes a type:yui-module resource
+    if in lang/ makes a type:yui-lang resource
+  before addResourceVersion()
+    if it's a resource implemented as a YUI module, gathers the YUI module metadata about it
+  after resolveMojit()
+    calculates the YUI module dependencies for the controller
+    calculates the YUI module dependencies for each binder

+The ``yui`` addon has the following functions:

-detects which resources are YUI modules, gathering additional metadata
+- detects which resources are YUI modules and gathers additional metadata.
-defines new mojit-specific resource type: yui-module (found in autoload/ or yui_modules/)
+- defines new mojit-specific resource of type ``yui-module`` that are found in ``autoload/`` or ``yui_modules/``.
-defines new mojit-specific resource type: yui-lang (found in lang/)
+- defines new mojit-specific resource ot type ``yui-lang`` that are found in ``lang/``.
-precalculates YUI dependencies for mojit controllers and binders
+- precalculates YUI dependencies for mojit controllers and binders.

-mojito ships with a default implementation. it's not expected that users will write their own
+The built-in ``yui`` addon will generally not need to be overridden with a custom version of the addon.

 .. _yui-reqs:

 Requirements
 ~~~~~~~~~~~~

-after preloadFile()
-if in autoload/ or yui_modules/ makes a type:yui-module resource if in lang/ makes a type:yui-lang resource before addResourceVersion() if it's a resource implemented as a YUI module, gathers the YUI module metadata about it after resolveMojit() calculates the YUI module dependencies for the controller calculates the YUI module dependencies for each binder
+None.

 .. _yui-ex: